mrspeaker/zardozer/README.md

 * How to spawn prefabs without requiring an instance
 * drag n drop assets (general filesystem access)
-* How to create new games from scratch (moving out game-specific components)
+* How to create new games from scratch (moving out game-specific components and files)
 * Make instances Env.game.getEntityByName() automagic?

 ### TODOs